PaloAltoNetworks/prismacloud-api-python/README.md

 * Published as a Python package.
 * Uses `~/.prismacloud/credentials.json` instead of `pc-settings.conf` as its default configuration file.
+* Uses `~/.prismacloud/` instead of the current working directory as its default configuration file directory.

 ## Table of Contents